One of the common complain that I have heard “agile is for everyone but Scrum is for technical people.” Is it true?

 Agile boot camp/ agile fundamentals usually a 2 days workshop and mostly we give option to select Scrum, Lean Product Development or Lean Kanban as path for agility but again I have seen mostly people teach Scrum there and same stuff like Product Owner, Product Backlog and Self-Organized team.
-So why not to have workshop on Scrum itself from a qualified and experienced trainer to have deeper understanding that should help in adopting these after going back to office?
-Why to learn crappy scrum on the name of agile fundamentals or boot camp and end up unlearning what you have learnt and then relearn?
+So why not to have workshop on Scrum itself from a qualified and experienced trainer to have a deeper understanding that should help in adopting these after going back to the office?
+Why to learn crappy scrum on the name of Agile Fundamentals or Bootcamp and end up unlearning what you have learnt and then relearn?
 These workshops make sense when you look for diversity or would like to explore bit of these frameworks/approach/methods but does that really happen this way?

 Why we have some poor understanding about Scrum framework and who is really responsible for all these?

 First, I would like to blame process of engaging trainer where trainer get selected on basis of lowest quote.
 I know at least 2 large organizations in Malaysia where they selected cheapest trainer, burnt money and they invested again.
 But next they put quality as criteria in selection over cost.